kaygee500/gke-setup/README.md

 * Standard Cluster: Google Cloud manges the control plane whilst the customer manages the underlying infrastructure (Nodes, scaling etc)

+##### Summary of differences beteen modes
 ![Autopilot vs Standard](./img/clustermode.png)

-Main differences between the cluster mode is below.

-Refer to [GKE Cluster Mode](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-architecture?_ga=2.208064722.-1396940121.1686217398) for more information.
+More inforation on the modes can be found in [GKE Cluster Mode](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-architecture?_ga=2.208064722.-1396940121.1686217398)

 ### Network isolation choices
 These determin how your cluster's workloads are accessed over the networks.
 Routes are not created automatically.